buildingSMART/IFC4.3.x-development/code/README.md

    entity you are browsing
  - Automatic syntax highlighting and line numbering for EXPRESS, STEP, XML, and JSON code snippets and examples
+ - Examples are shown with thumbnails and automatically referenced by entities
  - API for quick documentation lookup
  - Mobile friendly (well, we plan on it, I would hope)